stackgl/shader-school/exercises/intro-glsl/README.md

 * `mediump` - Default precision supported on the hardware
 * `highp` - Highest precision supported on the hardware

-The number of bits available at the different precision levels can vary between implementations, but a general rule of thumb is that mediump is that `lowp` is usually 16bits, `mediump` is 32bit, and `highp` is either 64bit or 32bit.
+The number of bits available at the different precision levels can vary between implementations, but a general rule of thumb is that `lowp` is usually 16bits, `mediump` is 32bit, and `highp` is either 64bit or 32bit, though this is not true 100% of the time.
+On some systems, `lowp` is 8bit, `mediump` is 16bit and `highp` is 32bit.
+Also some systems implement lower precision specifiers using fixed point arithmetic instead of true IEEE floating point.
+This situation is less problematic on modern GPUs.

 To declare a floating point variable, you just write the precision specifier then `float`.
 For example: